latifkabir/BrightSTAR/README.md

 BrightSTAR
 ============

 Analysis framework (with brightness) for the STAR data at RHIC.
+The main features include:

+- Many new modules (Maker classes) for different types of analyses
+- New scheduler workflow based on `HTCondor` which is itself integrated in `root`
+- Configurable using the `config` file for each user
+- Built-in help or instructions

 Quick Start
 --------------